AntoanPetrov123/react-first-project/README.md

-# Angular Project Instacar - Antoan Petrov
+# React Project Change Your Car - Antoan Petrov

 This is a small website where people can share sell or buy cars.
 Using React for Front-end, Firebase for Back-end and HTML & CSS for UI